armadaproject/armada/docs/developer/job-lifecycle-events.md

 ### Path B: executor's issue handler detects a problem first

 The issue handler watches managed pods for failure modes that surface before the pod's terminal phase.
-Its `podIssueType` enum has seven values: `UnableToSchedule`, `StuckStartingUp`, `FailedStartingUp`, `StuckTerminating`, `ActiveDeadlineExceeded`, `ExternallyDeleted`, and `ErrorDuringIssueHandling`.
+Its `podIssueType` enum has seven values: `UnableToSchedule`, `StuckStartingUp`, `StuckTerminating`, `ActiveDeadlineExceeded`, `ExternallyDeleted`, `ErrorDuringIssueHandling`, and `FailedStartingUp`.
 When it decides a pod is broken, it emits the failure event at detection time and then deletes the pod.

 Events fired in this flow: